mdekauwe/mdekauwe.github.io/people.md

 <img style="padding: 0px 10px 0px 0px; width: 25%; height: 50%; float: left;" align="middle" src="assets/img/manon.jpeg"/>

-Manon Sabot, PhD student Thesis: <span style="color:#16a085">*Trading water for carbon in a changing climate: Can optimality theory improve the predictability of land surface models?* </span> Following her PhD, Manon worked as a Postdoctoral Researcher on our ARC grant exploring how vulnerable eucalypts are to future drought.
+Manon Sabot, PhD student Thesis: <span style="color:#16a085">*Trading water for carbon in a changing climate: Can optimality theory improve the predictability of land surface models?* </span> Manon recieved the Dean’s Award for an outstanding PhD thesis.
+Following her PhD, Manon worked as a Postdoctoral Researcher on our ARC grant exploring how vulnerable eucalypts are to future drought.

 Manon is a Minerva Fast Track fellow and group leader at the <a href="https://www.bgc-jena.mpg.de/person/msabot/4777702" style="color:#16a085;">Max Planck Institute for Biogeochemistry</a>.